monishappusamy/WhoIsEditing/README.md

 ## Purpose

-This project highlights / compares number of wiki edits made by users who belong to two particular region
+This project highlights / compares number of wiki edits made by users who belong to two particular regions

 ## Technologies
 - Datamaps